sarsijshriv/Ultra-Low-Latency-Order-Matching-Engine/README.md

 This project intentionally focuses on matching-path performance and concurrency behavior.

-It does not yet model:
+It does not yet implement:
-- order cancellation
 - persistence/recovery
+- order cancellation flows
 - replay logs
 - market orders
-- risk management
+- risk validation
-- distributed matching
 - deterministic replication

 ---